-Most of us learn early in life what a stop sign represents, but do we know what military stripes represent on a sleeve, or a 10-year service pin on a lapel, or a corner office with two windows?
-Cultures have common symbols that mark them as a group, and the knowledge of what a symbol stands for helps to reinforce who is a group member and who is not.
-You may have a brand on your arm from your fraternity, or wear a college ring-symbols that represent groups you affiliate with temporarily, while you are a student.
-They may or may not continue to hold meaning to you when your college experience is over.
-Cultural symbols include dress, such as the Western business suit and tie, the Scottish kilt, or the Islamic headscarf; symbols also include slogans or sayings, such as "You're in good hands" or "You deserve a break today."
-The slogan may serve a marketing purpose, but may also embrace a mission or purpose within the culture.
-Family crests and clan tartan patterns serve as symbols of affiliation, and symbols can be used to communicate rank and status within the group.
+Most of us learn early in life what a stop sign represents, but do we know what military stripes represent on a sleeve, or a ten-year service pin on a lapel, or a corner office with two windows?
+Cultures have common symbols that mark them as a group; the knowledge of what a symbol stands for helps to reinforce who is a group member and who is not.
+You may have a brand on your arm from your fraternity, or wear a university ring-symbols that represent groups you affiliate with temporarily, while you are a student.
+They may or may not continue to hold meaning to you when your school experience is over.
+Cultural symbols include dress, such as the Western business suit and tie, the Scottish kilt, or the Islamic headscarf.
+Symbols also include slogans or sayings, such as "you're in good hands" or "you deserve a break today."
+The slogan may serve a marketing purpose but may also embrace a mission or purpose within the culture.
+Family crests and clan tartan patterns serve as symbols of affiliation.
+Symbols can also be used to communicate rank and status within the group.

-Space is another common cultural characteristic; it may be one nonverbal symbol that represents status and power.
+Space is another common cultural characteristic; it may be a nonverbal symbol that represents status and power.
 In most of the world's cultures, a person occupying superior status is entitled to a physically elevated position-a throne, a dais, a podium from which to address subordinates.
 Subordinates may be expected to bow, curtsy, or lower their eyes as a sign of respect.
 In business, the corner office may offer the best view with the most space.
 Movement from a cubicle to a private office may also be a symbol of transition within an organization, involving increased responsibility as well as power.
-Parking spaces, what kind of vehicle you drive, and what your transportation allowance is may also serve to communicate symbolic meaning within an organization.
+Parking spaces, the kind of vehicle you drive, and the transportation allowance you have may also serve to communicate symbolic meaning within an organization.

 The office serves our discussion on the second point concerning boundaries.
-Would you sit on your boss's desk, or sit in his or her chair with your feet up on the desk, in your boss's presence?
-Most people indicate they would not, because to do so would communicate a lack of respect, violate normative space expectations, and invite retaliation.
+Would you sit on your boss's desk or sit in his chair with your feet up on the desk in his presence?
+Most people indicate they would not, because doing so would communicate a lack of respect, violate normative space expectations, and invite retaliation.
 Still, subtle challenges to authority may arise in the workplace.
 A less than flattering photograph of the boss at the office party posted to the recreational room bulletin board communicates more than a lack of respect for authority.
 By placing the image anonymously in a public place, the prankster clearly communicates a challenge, even if it is a juvenile one.
-Movement from the cubicle to the broom closet may be the end result for someone who is found responsible for the prank.
+Movement from the cubicle to the broom closet may be the result for someone who is found responsible for the prank.
 Again, there are no words used to communicate meaning, only symbols, but those symbols represent significant issues.

 Communities have their own vocabulary and way in which they communicate.
 Consider the person who uses a sewing machine to create a dress and the accountant behind the desk; both are professionals and both have specialized jargon used in their field.
-If they were to change places, the lack of skills would present one obstacle, but the lack of understanding of terms, how they are used, and what they mean, would also severely limit their effectiveness.
-Those terms and how they are used are learned over time, through interaction, and while a textbook can help, it cannot demonstrate use in live interactions.
+If they were to change places, the lack of skills would present an obstacle, but the lack of understanding of terms, how they are used, and what they mean would also severely limit their effectiveness.
+Those terms and how they are used are learned over time and through interaction.
+While a textbook can help, it cannot demonstrate use in live interactions.
 Cultures are dynamic systems that reflect the communication process itself.